luojiahai/luojiahai.github.io/content/posts/typescript-handbook/index.md

 npm install -g typescript
 ```

-Now let’s move to an empty folder and try writing our first TypeScript program: `hello.ts`:
+Now let's move to an empty folder and try writing our first TypeScript program: `hello.ts`:
 ```typescript
 // Greets the world.
 console.log("Hello world!");
 ```

-Notice there are no frills here; this “hello world” program looks identical to what you’d write for a “hello world”
+Notice there are no frills here; this "hello world" program looks identical to what you'd write for a "hello world"
 program in JavaScript.
-And now let’s type-check it by running the command `tsc` which was installed for us by the
+And now let's type-check it by running the command `tsc` which was installed for us by the
 `typescript` package.
 ```shell
 tsc hello.ts
 ```

 In our current directory, we see a `hello.js` file next to `hello.ts`.
-That’s the output from our `hello.ts` file after
+That's the output from our `hello.ts` file after
 `tsc` compiles or transforms it into a plain JavaScript file.

 ### Configure TypeScript environment